Vortical waves in a quantum fluid with vector, axial and helical charges. II. Dissipative effects: Hydrodynamic description of waves in V/A/H fluids

 Given a particular solution $\omega_*$ to the previous equation, i.e. a collective mode of the system, the perturbations of the chemical potential are related through $\mathbb{M}_{\ell\ell'}\delta \mu_{\ell'}=0$.
 Specifically, solving the second and third rows ($\ell = A, H$) gives:

-The previous solutions are valid so long as the denominator does not vanish for the particular mode $\omega_*$ Looking ahead, we note that we will encounter the opposite situation in Subsec.~\ref{sec:QED:cvw}).
+The previous solutions are valid so long as the denominator does not vanish for the particular mode $\omega_*$.
+Looking ahead, in Subsec.~\ref{sec:QED:cvw} we will encounter the situation when the denominator does vanish.
 Then, it is more convenient to solve $\mathbb{M}_{\ell\ell'}\delta \mu_{\ell'}=0$ for the first and second rows ($\ell=V,A$) and take $\delta\mu_H$ as the reference amplitude.
 The relations between the amplitudes are given by:

+Note that the above relations contain an implicit dependence on the helicity relaxation time, $\tau_H$, through the mode angular frequency, $\omega_*$.
 We stress that Eqs. \eqref{eq:QCD_mu} and \eqref{eq:QCD_mu2} are equivalent for a given mode $\omega_*$ provided the denominators do not vanish.

-Before ending this section, we quote from Ref.~\cite{HVWp1} the solutions for the angular velocities satisfying Eq.~\eqref{eq:QCD_detM} in the case of conserved axial and helical charges, corresponding to the $\tau_A, \tau_H \rightarrow \infty$ limit:
+Before ending this section, we quote from Ref.~\cite{Morales-Tejera:2024uzg} the solutions for the angular velocities satisfying Eq.~\eqref{eq:QCD_detM} in the case of conserved axial and helical charges, corresponding to the $\tau_A, \tau_H \rightarrow \infty$ limit:

 The mode $\omega_{\rm im.} = 0$ corresponds to a non-propagating mode for which the vector perturbation does not fluctuate, $\delta \mu_V^{\rm im.} = 0$.
 We added the ``${\rm im.}$'' subscript to refer to this mode, as in the presence of a finite helicity relaxation time, this mode develops a non-vanishing imaginary part.
 Instead, the axial and helical perturbations are linked through